frees-io/freestyle/docs/src/main/tut/docs/http/finch.md

 import shapeless.::
 ```

-We can use a  freestyle program within `Endpoint#apply`.
+We can use a freestyle program within `Endpoint#apply`:

 ```tut:book
 cats.Monad[Future]